A-Klass/torch_topkast/README.md

 Local installation:
 1. Make sure that PyTorch is installed (see https://pytorch.org/get-started/locally/).
 2. Clone this repository.
-3. Set working directory to where the repository has been copied to (`cd appl_deepl`).
+3. Set working directory to where the repository has been copied to (`cd torch_topkast`).
 4. Run `pip install .` .
 ### Testing